-Questions concerning the course may be discussed individually by making an appointment with the Course Coordinator, Dr. Lauren Azevedo, via e-mail: azevedol@msu.edu.
+Questions concerning may be discussed individually by making an appointment with the Course Coordinator, Dr. Jason Gumma, by phone at 248-939-7117 or via e-mail: gummajas@msu.edu.
 The course coordinator is available by appointment.

 Course Web Site